DarshitP24/DarshitP24/README.md

 # 💫 About Me:
-Hi, I’m Darshit — an Information Technology diploma student who believes in learning by building real things.
-I’m not just interested in theory; I focus on creating practical, working projects that help me understand how software is actually used in the real world.<br><br>My main interests are in mobile and cross-platform development, especially Android (Java/Kotlin) and Flutter.
+Hi, I’m <b>Darshit</b> — an Information Technology diploma student who believes in learning by building real things.
+I’m not just interested in theory; I focus on creating practical, working projects that help me understand how software is actually used in the real world.<br><br>

+My main interests are in <b>mobile and cross-platform development</b>, especially <b>Android (Java/Kotlin)</b> and <b>Flutter</b>.
 I enjoy turning ideas into simple, functional applications, even if they start small.
-For me, a working MVP is always better than a perfect idea that never gets built.<br><br>I’ve worked on multiple academic and personal projects such as student management systems, invoice apps, small games, portfolio websites, and utility tools.
-Each project is an opportunity for me to improve my coding style, problem-solving skills, and understanding of how different technologies connect.<br><br>I’m comfortable working with:<br><br>Languages: Java, Kotlin, Dart, Python, JavaScript<br><br>Tools & Tech: Android Studio, Flutter, Git/GitHub, Firebase, SQLite, basic web (HTML/CSS)<br><br>My development mindset is simple:<br><br>Start small, then iterate.<br><br>Focus on clarity over complexity.<br><br>Write code that is easy to understand and improve later.<br><br>Learn one new concept from every project.<br><br>I’m currently focused on strengthening my fundamentals, building a solid project portfolio, and moving toward becoming a professional software developer.
-I’m open to collaborations, internships, freelance learning projects, and honest code reviews that help me grow.
+For me, a working MVP is always better than a perfect idea that never gets built.<br><br>

+I’ve worked on multiple academic and personal projects such as <b>student management systems, invoice apps, small games, portfolio websites, and utility tools</b>.
+Each project is an opportunity for me to improve my coding style, problem-solving skills, and understanding of how different technologies connect.<br><br>

+<b>Tech I’m comfortable with:</b><br><br>

+<b>Languages:</b> Java, Kotlin, Dart, Python, JavaScript<br><br>
+<b>Tools & Tech:</b> Android Studio, Flutter, Git/GitHub, Firebase, SQLite, basic web (HTML/CSS)<br><br>

+<b>My development mindset:</b><br><br>

+→ Start small, then iterate.<br>
+→ Focus on clarity over complexity.<br>
+→ Write code that is easy to understand and improve later.<br>
+→ Learn one new concept from every project.<br><br>

+I’m currently focused on <b>strengthening my fundamentals</b>, building a <b>solid project portfolio</b>, and moving toward becoming a <b>professional software developer</b>.
+I’m open to <b>collaborations, internships, freelance learning projects</b>, and honest code reviews that help me grow.

 ## 🌐 Socials: